 Crawlspace encapsulation also turns the space into a place for storage that is moisture and temperature controlled.
 There are many other benefits to this process, including the elimination of drafty and cold floors, reduced bugs and spider webs, lower dust levels, and improved indoor air quality.

 If your crawlspace currently has an odor, Ecotelligent Homes will take the following steps to encapsulate the space and eliminate the source of the odor.
 We clean the space, removing any waste or litter.
-If your foundation has been damaged or we find mold, it may need to be repaired prior to installing insulation.
+If your foundation has been damaged or we find mold, we will go through the mold remediation process and determine if the space needs to be repaired prior to installing insulation.
 After the space is cleaned and repaired we will professionally install a vapor barrier and closed cell spray foam to encapsulate the space and prevent future problems.